 This is a bacterial disease of high concern at present as it can infect a wide range of plants and is responsible for significant crop losses in the USA and Southern Europe where it has caused Pierce's disease in grapes and Quick Decline Syndrome in Olives.
 It also has the potential to decimate native plants.
 The bacteria is spread by insects which can feed on the water carrying tissue (xylem) of the plant.
-The bacteria colonises and blocks the xylem effectively stopping the plants water supply reaching all parts.
+The bacteria is thought to colonise and block the xylem, effectively stopping the plants water supply reaching all parts.
 The symptoms therefore look like scorch or drought and are very hard to distinguish from water shortage wind burn or other scorch.
 Laboratory tests are required to confirm Xylella in a sample.

-The free movement of plants within the EU or elsewhere poses a significant risk to Xylella being accidentally introduced to Guernsey & the UK so anyone importing or buying in plants for retail or the garden is urged to ensure that the plants have been grown in a Xylella free nursery with the appropriate plant passporting to prove this.
+The free movement of plants within the EU or elsewhere poses a significant risk to Xylella being accidentally introduced to Guernsey & the UK so anyone importing or buying in plants for retail or the garden is urged to ensure that the plants have been grown in a Xylella free nursery with the appropriate plant passporting to safeguard the Island.
 In addition the public are asked not to bring cuttings/ plants back from holiday, especially from the Mediterranean area, due to the risk of bringing this disease to Guernsey.